Congressman Kildee’s Full Biography

 He has previously served as Genesee County Treasurer, on the Genesee County Board of Commissioners, and the Flint Board of Education.

 Congressman Kildee resides in Flint with his wife, Jennifer.
 They currently have two children in college, Kenneth at the University of Michigan-Flint and Katy at Central Michigan University.
-His oldest son Ryan and his wife Ginger are the parents of Congressman Kildee’s first and only grandchild, Caitlin.
+Dan’s oldest son Ryan and his wife Ginger are the parents of their first two grandchildren, Caitlin and Colin.